Skip to main content

 • Header value: your API key

-For example, in a curl request:
+For example, in a curl request that runs a Blueprint:

-curl -X POST "https://lab.leapter.com/runtime/api/v1/{appspace}/{project-id}/{endpoint}" \
+curl -X POST "https://lab.leapter.com/runtime/api/v1/{appspace}/{project-id}/models/{blueprint-id}/runs" \

 -H "Content-Type: application/json" \